rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## App Protect Policies

-You can define App Protect policies for your Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define App Protect policies for your VirtualServer, VirtualServerRoute, or Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

  > **Note**: The fields `policy.signature-requirements[].minRevisionDatetime` and `policy.signature-requirements[].maxRevisionDatetime` are not currently supported.